Team-building. It’s sometimes seen as the marmite of the employee engagement world. You either love it or you hate it!

 Group size: 2-5 (any bigger and it tends to be impossible!)
 Length: 5-15 minutes depending on group size Benefits: Relationship building, creating discussion

 There are a number of great personality quizzes out there that you can print or do online.
 Choose one of these and get people to take it.
 Once you have the results, get people to stand with others with similar personalities and see if there are any who surprise you.
 Discuss your results in teams and use the information you learn to get to know your team better.

 Group size: Unlimited Length: Dependant on quiz Benefits: Relationship building, create discussion

 Split people into teams.
-Ask them to create a product or service around a topic of your choice.
-Provide them with lined paper, A3 paper and coloured pens and ask them to split themselves in half.
+Ask them to create a product or service around the topic of your choice.
+Provide them with lined paper, A3 paper, and colored pens and ask them to split themselves in half.
 One half will be Marketing and Design, they will come up with a logo, tagline, marketing plan and marketing budget for their product or service.
 The other will be Sales and Finance, they will work out the costs and how the will pitch their product and who it will be aimed at.
-This task is a great one for sales people and gets them to think about production costs, marketing, office costs and so much more that goes into selling a product or service.
+This task is a great one for salespeople and gets them to think about production costs, marketing, office costs and so much more that go into selling a product or service.
 Ask your CEO or Manager to pick a winner from the pitches.

 Group size: Split into teams of 4-6 Length: 45 minutes Benefits: Problem-solving, creating discussion